 Insight Partners to acquire stake in software firm Aptean

-Financial details on the deal were not disclosed but the minority stake would value the company at about $3.55 billion, according to people familiar with the matter.
+Financial details on the deal were not disclosed but the minority stake would value the company at about $3.55 billion, according to a source familiar with the matter.

 (Reporting by Eva Mathews in Bengaluru; Editing by Krishna Chandra Eluri)